 Shamini Dias, Ph.D.

 At age 9, I decided I was going to teach.
-Decades later I still find it a most rewarding, intriguing, perplexing, and joyful thing to do.
+Decades later, I still find it a most rewarding, intriguing, perplexing, and joyful thing to do.
 I've had the opportunity to teach in multiple contexts working with people ages 4 through adult, in K-12, tertiary, and corporate contexts; with museums and libraries, and in formal and informal settings.
 Teaching in diverse settings has deepened my conviction that excellent teaching is excellent leadership.
-Educators can do far more than just teach content; we lead minds to nurture life-long learners who engage ethically with the world.
+Educators do far more than just teach content; we lead minds to nurture life-long learners who engage ethically with the world.
 Teaching, done well, is a rich and fulfilling experience for both teacher and student.

 I hope in engaging with the PFF program, you will become a true teacher-scholar seeking excellence holistically in both areas.
 Whether you are working toward a career in academia, in corporate, non-profit, or entrepreneurial settings, understanding how people learn and what engages others helps you become a leader of minds.

 Throughout my career as a teacher I have seen the importance of learning how to teach and coming to understand that teaching does not equal learning.
 From programs just asking me to "not do any permanent damage" to programs with extensive discussion of teaching and learning, I have seen the way the behind the scenes work affects the meaningful interactions between teachers and students.
 It is a pleasure to now work with a program completely devoted to inspiring and guiding the CGU students that will impact generations to come through their classrooms.